RonyKordahi/RonyKordahi/README.md

 - Playing video games 🎮 (I think that was pretty obvious 😋)
 - Binge watching shows 🍿
 - Reading books and mangas 📖
-- Going out with friends 🌞
+- Geeking out with friends 😎

 ---